jonathan-laurent/AlphaZero.jl/docs/src/tutorial/package_overview.md

 You can use AlphaZero.jl on the game of your choice by simply implementing the [Game Interface](@ref game_interface).
-Currently, there is support for two-players, symmetric (the rules are the same for both players), zero-sum games with finite action spaces and perfect information.
-We plan to handle more kinds of games in the future.
+Currently, there is support for two-players, zero-sum games with finite action spaces and perfect information.
+Support for Markov Decision Processes will be added in a forthcoming release.

 When adding support for a new game, we recommend following some [conventions](@ref add_game) to ensure that it works properly with all helper